Matías Ramón Mella: Manifesto of January 16, 1844

-As civil unrest continued to erupt in Haiti, Mella used the opportunity to return to Santo Domingo to proceed to the next phase of independence.
-But by now, Duarte was not present due to his exile when learning of the tenacious persecution that would be made against him by the Haitians.
+As Civil unrest continued to erupt in Haiti, Mella used the opportunity to return to Santo Domingo to proceed to the next phase of independence.
+But by now, Duarte was not present due to his voluntary exile when learning of the persecution that would be carried out against him by the Haitians.
 This left the Trinitarios without their leader.
-Therefore, in agreement with Vicente Celestino Duarte, Tomas de la Concha, Jacinto de la Concha, Gabino Puello and José Joaquín Puello, they were left to lead the revolution and declare independence.
-It was agreed then that the date of which the Declaration of Independence and the birth of the new nation was arranged for February 27, 1844.
+In agreement with Vicente Celestino Duarte, Tomas de la Concha, Jacinto de la Concha, Gabino Puello, and José Joaquín Puello, they were left to lead the revolution and declare independence.
+It was agreed then that the date of which the Declaration of Independence awould be February 27, 1844.

-However, following the Reform movement, the political situation of the eastern portion of the island became extremely effervescent.
-According to historian José Gabriel García, there was widespread concern to the point that all was left to do was for the statement to be made.
-However, clashes between the Trinitarios and various groups (pro-French and pro-Spanish separatists) disputed the primacy of the revolutionary movement and the new order of the change that was approaching.
+However, following the Reform movement, the political situation of the eastern portion of the island became increasingly volatile.
+According to historian José Gabriel García, clashes between the Trinitarios and various groups (pro-French and pro-Spanish separatists) disputed the leadership of the revolutionary movement and the government that was emerging.

-Mella restarted his work in favor of independence and took the initiative on his own.
-The most important, as the documents indicate, was to advocate for an alliance with the conservatives.
+Mella restarted his work in favor of independence.
+Documents indicate, he considered advocacy for an alliance with the conservatives to be of the most immediate importance.
 Taking stock of the raid carried out by Hérard, he came to the conclusion that the liberal sector lacked the necessary strength to overthrow Haitian rule on its own.
 Initially, Francisco del Rosario Sánchez, who had been in charge of the Trinitarios after Duarte's departure, opposed this approach, trying to have the declaration of independence made by the Trinitarios separately.
-Finally, Sánchez was convinced of the relevance of the alliance, so he resumed collaboration with Mella.
-The latter had established relations with Tomás Bobadilla, one of the most senior conservatives, who had also come to the conclusion that it was necessary to overcome the differences with the “boys". since neither of the two parties had the capacity to promote independence without the help of the other.
-Mella's impact on the agreement between liberals and conservatives was part of the inspiration for the Manifesto of January 16, 1844, a document that set out the reasons for Dominican independence.
+Eventually he was convinced of the relevance of the alliance, and resumed collaboration with Mella.
+The latter had established relations with Tomás Bobadilla, since neither of the two parties had the capacity to promote independence without the help of the other.
+Mella's impact on the agreement between liberals and conservatives was part of the inspiration for the Manifesto of January 16, 1844, a document that laid out the reasons for Dominican independence.
 The content of the document was first discussed between Sánchez and Mella, who then presented it to Bobadilla, so that he could introduce corrections and extensions, in recognition of his experience and intellectual capacity and because he acted as the representative of the higher social sectors.
-In the days before the revolution, after the agreement between liberals and conservatives, Mella had a hand in everything that was being planned.